 "to smite, to hit".
 It is the most common surname in most of the English-speaking world.
 A famous bearer was the Scottish economist Adam Smith (1723-1790).

-Occupational name meaning "tiler of roofs", from Old English tigele
+Occupational name for a tiler of roofs, derived from Old English tigele

 "tile".
 A famous bearer of this name was American president John Tyler (1790-1862).

 Occupational name for a forester, meaning "ward of the wood" in Old English.